typesense/typesense-website/docs-site/content/30.0/api/analytics-query-suggestions.md

 ]
 ```

-Note: Event names you used in v29 continue to work when sending events in v30; send them with the appropriate `event_type`.
+Note: Event names you used in v29 continue to work when sending events in v30+.